 - Severe, recurrent, major depressive disorder with psychotic features: The illness involves a major depressive episode with hallucinations and or delusions that may or may not match the patient’s mood.

 The poverty and mental health concerns of parents affect children.
-The rampant financial instability of single mothers could explain why the largest percentage of boys below the poverty level are between 12 and 14, and the second largest percentage of girls below the poverty level are under the age of 5.
-Emotional stability of children seems to follow that of adults with the most used psychiatric illness codes for those under the age of 18 being anxiety disorder, mood disorder, and attention deficit hyperactivity disorder.
+The rampant financial instability of single mothers could explain why the largest percentage of boys below the poverty level is between 12 and 14, and the second largest percentage of girls below the poverty level are under the age of 5.
+The emotional stability of children seems to follow that of adults with the most used psychiatric illness codes for those under the age of 18 being anxiety disorder, mood disorder, and attention deficit hyperactivity disorder.